 2 Corinthians 4:18

 This is a good intergenerational exercise in deep listening.
-In witnessing, adults help young people to realize more possibilities than they might have imagined, and vise versa.
+In witnessing, adults help young people to realize more possibilities than they might have imagined, and vice versa.

 Participants will be able to: